apple/swift-log/README.md

 For further information, please check the [API documentation][api-docs].

 <a name="backends"></a>
-#### Selecting a logging backend implementation (applications only)
+## Available Logging Backends

-As the API has just launched, not many implementations exist yet.
+You can choose from one of the following backends to consume your logs.
 If you are interested in implementing one see the "Implementation considerations" section below explaining how to do so.
 List of existing SwiftLog API compatible libraries:

 | Repository | Handler Description|
 | ----------- | ----------- |